 So, in 1989, the Texas Legislature completely re-wrote the Texas Workers’ Compensation Act.
-And that same year, Texas employers developed the first occupational injury benefit plans.
+And that same year, Texas employers developed the first occupational injury benefit programs.
 Almost overnight, Texas employers had three options:

 - Opt-in to Workers’ Compensation – Texas innovation and competition has created one of the best-performing workers’ compensation systems in America.

-- Opt-in to Texas Injury Benefit Plan – A responsible alternative to Texas workers’ compensation that has proven to deliver better medical outcomes, improved benefits and cost savings.
+- Opt-in to Texas Injury Benefit Program – A responsible alternative to Texas workers’ compensation that has proven to deliver better medical outcomes, improved benefits and cost savings.

 - Opt-Out – Choose to not provide quality injury benefits.
 Texas workers deserve better.
 ARAWC renounces and does not support Opt-Out.

 Thirty years later, the Texas workers’ compensation system is one of the most respected, high-performing programs in America.
 Seventy-two percent of Texas employers have workers’ compensation coverage and 28% of Texas employers do not.
-But a very high percentage (94%) of all Texas workers are covered by either workers’ comp or an injury benefit plan.
-To date, Texas injury benefit plans have:
+But a very high percentage (94%) of all Texas workers are covered by either workers’ comp or an injury benefit program.
+To date, Texas injury benefit programs have: